 This requires aggressive egg yolk peritonitis treatment.

-- Fluid Draining: The vet may drain the fluid from her belly to help her breathe.
+Fluid Draining: The vet may drain the fluid from her belly to help her breathe.
+This provides temporary relief but typically needs to be repeated unless the underlying cause is addressed.

 Severe Cases

-If the hen is septic (bacteria in the blood), she may need hospitalization for oxygen therapy and IV fluids.
-Hobby Farms cautions that treatment for severe cases can range from antibiotics to “costly, life-threatening emergency surgery” such as spaying the hen.
+If the hen is septic (bacteria in the blood), she may need hospitalisation for oxygen therapy and IV fluids.
 Surgical intervention, known as salpingohysterectomy (removal of the oviduct and uterus), is high-risk and expensive, often costing between $500 and $1,500 depending on the facility.
-(Note: Costs vary significantly by location and veterinary practice.
-These are approximate ranges based on 2025 US averages.)
+Note that costs vary significantly by location and veterinary practice.

-What Specific Antibiotics Are Used to Treat Egg Peritonitis in Chickens?
+What Antibiotics Are Used for Egg Yolk Peritonitis?

 The best antibiotic for egg yolk peritonitis depends entirely on which bacteria are causing the infection, which is why bacterial culture is essential for effective treatment.

-The Merck Veterinary Manual identifies that bacterial organisms most commonly involved are Escherichia coli (E. coli) and Enterococcus.
+According to the Merck Veterinary Manual, the bacterial organisms most commonly involved are Escherichia coli (E. coli) and Enterococcus.
 Your veterinarian will typically prescribe broad-spectrum antibiotics that target these gram-negative bacteria while awaiting culture results.

-- Never dose antibiotics yourself.
+Never dose antibiotics yourself.
 What works for one bacterial strain may be useless or harmful for another.
-Research from PoultryDVM warns that antimicrobial treatment is often ineffective once bacterial infection has established, likely due to the extent of disease in the coelom.
+Antimicrobial treatment is often ineffective once bacterial infection has established, likely due to the extent of disease in the coelom.

-- Withdrawal periods matter.
+Withdrawal periods matter.
 If you plan to eat eggs from treated hens, you must follow withdrawal times.
-Your veterinarian will specify how long to discard eggs after treatment (often 2-4 weeks or more).
+Your veterinarian will specify how long to discard eggs after treatment (often two to four weeks or more).

 Hormone Therapy to Stop Egg Production

 This is a game-changer for managing reproductive disease.
-Research from PoultryDVM indicates that a GnRH agonist (Gonadotropin-Releasing Hormone agonist), such as deslorelin implants (Suprelorin) or leuprolide acetate injections, is used by many avian veterinarians.
+A GnRH agonist (Gonadotropin-Releasing Hormone agonist), such as deslorelin implants (Suprelorin) or leuprolide acetate injections, is used by many avian veterinarians.

 These treatments act like a “pause button” on the ovary, stopping ovulation so the body can heal and absorb the yolk without adding new fuel to the fire.

-- Leuprolide Acetate: Findings from the University of Illinois College of Veterinary Medicine show that leuprolide acetate depot injections (100 μg/kg every 6 weeks) have been shown effective at managing chronic egg laying in chickens.
-The study found that leuprolide-treated chickens ceased laying for 12-19 days, though the duration was shorter than expected, often requiring frequent re-administration to maintain the pause in ovulation.
+Research from the University of Illinois College of Veterinary Medicine shows that leuprolide acetate depot injections (100 μg/kg every 6 weeks) have been shown effective at managing chronic egg laying in chickens.
+The study found that leuprolide-treated chickens ceased laying for 12 to 19 days, though the duration was shorter than expected, often requiring frequent re-administration to maintain the pause in ovulation.

-- Deslorelin Implants: Research published in Frontiers in Physiology found that implanting deslorelin before hens begin laying eggs is more effective, and the implant may remain effective for a longer period of time compared to treating hens that are already in active production.
+Research published in veterinary literature found that implanting deslorelin before hens begin laying eggs is more effective, and the implant may remain effective for a longer period of time compared to treating hens that are already in active production.

 Important: Home supportive care does NOT replace veterinary treatment.
 These measures support your hen while under veterinary care or provide comfort if treatment is not pursued.
 Never attempt to treat egg yolk peritonitis without first consulting a veterinarian.